osmarmora05/old-dotifles/.github/README.md

 <!-- INFORMATION -->
 ## Hello!
 Thanks for coming! ❤️
-These are my configuration files for **AwesomeWM** called **Strangyu**, which includes a user configuration file, a repositionable bar and titles (with animation), a control center, a task list board,and shortcuts for popular pages, notifications, tools screenshot, interactive calendar, multiple colorschemes.
+These are my configuration files for **AwesomeWM** called **Strangyu**, which includes a user configuration file, a repositionable bar and titles (with animation), a control center, a dashboard with shortcuts for popular pages, notifications, screenshot tools, interactive calendar, multiple color schemes.

 The results shown in the pictures can be achieved changing just a few variables in the `userconf.lua` file.